ryaa2020/Throw-ins-Gain-the-Upper-Hand/README.md

 [![Jupyter Badge](https://img.shields.io/badge/Made%20with-Jupyter-orange?style=flat&logo=Jupyter)](https://jupyter.org/try)

 <!--This project is written in Python programming language. <br>-->
-The only prerequisites for using this GitHub repo is that you have a computer, internet connection and the desire to learn more about football analytics.
+To use this GitHub repo, you need a computer and internet connection.

-The following open-source [Python](https://www.python.org/) libraries listed below are some of the most commonly used in Data Science that feature in the the notebooks in this repository.
+The following open-source [Python](https://www.python.org/) libraries listed below are the ones that feature in the the notebooks in this repository.
 Most of these libraries can be obtained by downloading and installing [Anaconda](https://anaconda.org/anaconda/conda).
 Step-by-step guides to do this can be found for Windows [here](https://medium.com/@GalarnykMichael/install-python-on-windows-anaconda-c63c7c3d1444) and Mac [here](https://medium.com/@GalarnykMichael/install-python-on-mac-anaconda-ccd9f2014072), as well as in the Anaconda documentation itself [here](https://docs.anaconda.com/anaconda/install/).

 *    [NumPy](https://numpy.org/doc/stable/contents.html);
 *    [pandas](http://pandas.pydata.org/);